ThePalaceProject/web-patron/README.md

 * `CONFIG_FILE` - to use a configuration file
    * Example: `CONFIG_FILE=config_file.txt npm run prod`
    * Set `CONFIG_FILE` to point to a local file or a remote URL.
-   Each line in the file should be a library's desired URL path in the web catalog and the library's Circulation Manager URL, separated by a pipe character.
+   Each line in the file should be a library's desired URL path in the web catalog and the library's Circulation Manager URL (the domain of the Circulation Manager along with the library's shortname), separated by a pipe character.
 For example:
    * ```
       library1|http://circulationmanager.org/L1
       library2|http://localhost:6500/L2